ROYAL BERKSHIRE HOSPITAL, READING

 Here is a link to a useful leaflet from the Royal Berks' website:

-A new number plate recognition parking system went live at Townlands Hospital on 10th April.
+A number plate recognition parking system went live at Townlands Hospital on 10th April 2018.
 A camera records the number plate of vehicles as they enter the hospital site from York Road.
 Visitor (rather than staff) parking is at the front of the main hospital building, and new signs will direct motorists to the main reception desk where there is a user-friendly touch pad (like an iPad) which you should use to enter your registration number to confirm that you are a legitimate visitor to Townlands.
 The reception staff will remind you and help you use the screen if you find it difficult.
 There is a final camera sited at the exit of Townlands, which will take the number plate of vehicles as they leave the site.

 If you are just dropping someone off or collecting someone from Townlands, there is a 20 minute grace period.
 This means that you do not need to use the touch pad to enter your registration number.